This blog post “Peruvian nuevo sol” was published first on the 25th of January 2020 and has been updated on the 17th of September 2023.

 Euro to Peruvian Nuevo Sol rate

 The euro to Peruvian Nuevo sol rate is quite stable, with moderate fluctuations.
-If you search on Google for “euro to peruvian nuevo sol” rate, you will find dozens of websites (“currency converters”) that offer a “price” of the day.
+If you search on Google for “euro to peruvian nuevo sol” rate, you will find dozens of websites (“currency converters”) that offer a “rate” of the day.
 You will also see this graph with the rates of that pair of Google Finance currencies.
-Something like that (January 2020):

 So, when you see these values on Google and other currency converters with your mobile, you should keep in mind the following:

-The Peruvian Nuevo Sol is not a very abundant currency in Spain.
+The Peruvian Nuevo Sol is not a very abundant currency in Spain (actually it is only sold by currency suppliers, but not banks).
 As a result of its shortage, its price is more expensive in Spain than in Peru.
 If you decide to buy nuevos soles in Spain, it is good to anticipate the purchase and order them online to get better rates.

 To know the Euro to Peruvian Nuevo Sol exchange rate, the best thing you can do is use our currency comparator.

-- Change euro to Peruvian nuevo sol (EUR-PEN)
+- Change euros to Peruvian nuevo sol (EUR-PEN)

 Where to exchange Peruvian nuevo soles in Spain